invpe/GridShell/Documentation/Tutorials/Use.md

 Absolutely, simply use the same `CGridShell::AddTask` [method](https://github.com/invpe/GridShell/blob/main/Sources/GridShell/CGridShell.h#L94) from the library to submit a task to the network.
 This time instead of submitting `writedfs` you submit whatever task you want to run on the network.

-If you see there is a functionality missing or you want to write your own script - do not hesitate to build it and post [here](https://github.com/invpe/GridShell/discussions/3) so together we will convert this to a task that everyone can use.

-## 📱 Need to visualize the telemetry ?

-Nobody likes plain text, and nobody cares about reading them - so instead of trying to spend more time on visualizing the raw data, use the [GridShell Explorer](https://github.com/invpe/GridShell/blob/main/Documentation/Tutorials/Explorer.md) endpoint that is made on magnificent [Grafana dashboards](https://grafana.com/).
-This simple dashboard covers `99%` of the telemetry needs, it is absolutely enough !

-Just follow the telemetry guidelines as mentioned in the documentation above, and you're set.

-The dashboard you will be looking at is called [GridShell Your Telemetry](https://github.com/invpe/GridShell/blob/main/Documentation/Tutorials/Explorer.md#gridshell-your-telemetry-link).

 ## 🤾‍♂️ Want to play with the scripting ?
 Absolutely good idea, download the Playground sketch and change your ESP32 to become a scripting environment, dont forget to share you4 creations !